 - Earthquakes: An earthquake is a naturally induced shaking of the ground.
 Earthquakes are caused by the fracture and sliding of rock within the Earth's crust.

 - Fire: King County experiences three types of fire threats: structure fires, forest fires and wildland/urban interface fires.

 - Flooding: A flood is the inundation of normally dry land resulting from the rising and overflowing of a body of water.

-- Hazardous materials releases: Hazardous materials spills might cause the short or long-term evacuation of an area.
+- Hazardous materials releases: Hazardous material spills might cause the short or long-term evacuation of an area.

-- Landslides: The term landslide refers to the down-slope movement of masses of rock and soil.
+- Landslides: The term landslide refers to the down-slope movement of rock and soil masses.

 - Pandemic Flu: A world-wide epidemic involving the spread of a flu virus which human beings have not been exposed to previously.

-- Radiation hazards: There are a number of potential causes of radiation hazards, such as an accident at a nuclear facility, nuclear detonation, or accident at a research or medical facility utilizing radiological materials.
+- Radiation hazards: Potential causes of radiation emission include a nuclear detonation or an accident at a nuclear or research/medical facility that utilizes radiological materials.

 - Severe storms: King County is subject to various local storms that affect the Pacific Northwest throughout the year, such as wind, snow, ice, and hail.

 - Terrorism: Terrorism has been defined by the FBI as "the unlawful use of force or violence against persons or property to intimidate or coerce a government; the civilian population; or any segment of it, in furtherance of political or social objectives."

 - Transportation accidents: King County transportation systems include air, rail, water and road - all of which provide services on a national, regional, and local basis.

 - Tsunamis/seiches: Recent studies on the potential for a great Cascadia Subduction zone earthquake off the coastlines of Washington, Oregon, and Northern California indicate that local tsunami waves could reach nearby coastal communities within minutes.